nginxinc/ngx-rust/README.md

 ## Build

-NGINX modules can be build against a particular version of NGINX.
-The following environment variables can be used to specify particular version of NGINX or an NGINX dependency:
+NGINX modules can be built against a particular version of NGINX.
+The following environment variables can be used to specify a particular version of NGINX or an NGINX dependency:

 * `ZLIB_VERSION` (default 1.2.13) -
 * `PCRE2_VERSION` (default 10.42)